avasdao/causes-cash/docs-EXPORT/README.md

 [![Join us on Slack](https://i.imgur.com/dzi0IWb.jpg)](https://join.slack.com/t/bchplease/shared_invite/zt-e7jj03j5-vJbe47kNrPBjTgTXwLNRkA)

-## Donate to YOUR "good" cause
+### Causes Cash is an uncensorable funding platform for radical creators and unstoppable service providers.

-Everyone has their favorite team _(sports, politics, religion)._ Why should crypto be any different?
-Pick your favorite team / project and put your money where your mouth is.
+---

 ## Giving the community what it wants

 Infrastructure is the foundation upon which we BUIDL ..
 But then what?
 What are we actually BUIDLing?
 We need fresh faces.
-We should welcome the un-intiated.
+We should welcome the unintiated.
 We just need more users all across the world using Bitcoin as their daily driver for cash transactions.
 How do we do that?
 We need to #MakeBitcoinCashAgain

 ##### Who gives a damn about developers?
 Can volunteer funding work?